 Feeding Instructions

-I have been told by a Westie owner who contacted me about getting a puppy that their previous Westie which was not raised by me had extreme skin issues, and they tried everything to fix the problem.
+Also, I have been told by a Westie owner who contacted me about getting a puppy that their previous Westie which was not raised by me had extreme skin issues, and they tried everything to fix the problem.
 Finally, a Westie rescue told them to feed Wellness which is an excellent corn free food which is recommended for Westies.
 After switching their Westie to Wellness, they did not have any more problems.
 I sincerely believe that a healthy diet is critical to having healthy skin, especially if a Westie is indeed prone to allergies like the one mentioned in this paragraph.
 So if you are reading this and your Westie has skin problems, please try switching to Wellness.
 It might just solve the problem.
-Honestly, the person, that I am speaking about in this paragraph, tried Diamond Pet Food Natural which is what I use; however, it did not work for their Westie.
-Diamond Pet Food Natural is an excellent food, but evidentially, Wellness is better for a Westie who is indeed prone to allergies.
+Honestly, the person, that I am speaking about in this paragraph, tried Diamond Pet Food Naturals which is what I use; however, it did not work for their Westie.
+Diamond Pet Food Naturals is an excellent food, but evidentially, Wellness is better for a Westie who is indeed prone to allergies.

 Also, I have been told by various Westie breeders that if a puppy owner will select a food which lists corn as the fourth ingredient or later on the list of ingredients, the food is safe for all Westies--even those prone to allergies.
-I raised Deeogee and Jacob on a food which listed corn as the second ingredient; however, at that time, I was living in an area which did not offer a quality selection of puppy foods so I simply fed the best food that I could find, and I did not have any problems.
+I raised my first two Westies on a food which listed corn as the second ingredient; however, at that time, I was living in an area which did not offer a quality selection of puppy foods so I simply fed the best food that I could find, and I did not have any problems.
 With a normal Westie like mine, this type of diet should be fine, but with one prone to allergies, it would not be okay.
-In addition, I have been told that if a Westie owner will slowly introduce corn into their puppy's diet after the puppy is one year of age, this process will work as well.
-According to my knowledge and research, the lowered immunity of the first year of life and the lowered immunity of the elderly years of life along with a predisposition to food allergies which runs in certain Westie bloodlines, a Westie can develop skin problems.
-As a result, feeding an excellent corn free diet during the first year of life and the elderly years of life is recommended.

-Also, it is important to buy puppy/dog treats that do not contain corn.
-Most puppy/dog treats are very expensive; yet, they do not have quality ingredients.
-Most of them have corn, sugar, and grains.
-Yes, they taste good to a puppy, but they do very little to help their bodies develop or grow.
-In fact, too many sugary, corny treats can cause a puppy to not want to eat his quality puppy food.
-Puppies are no different than my children who will gladly choose a piece of cake or a whole cake over dinner.
-It is important to watch the amount of treats that your puppy eats and to make sure that they are quality treats.
 Personally, I buy frozen Bil Jac for treats.
 I simply store it in my freezer while keeping one small Ziploc baggie in the fridge.
 I will offer small pea-size pieces as a reward, treat, or positive reinforcement when training my dogs and puppies.
-It works very well because it tastes great, and it is made from real meat and other wholesome ingredients.
+It works very well because it tastes great, and it's made from real meat and other wholesome ingredients.
 It does not contain corn or other needless fillers.
-Also, please keep in mind, if you are wanting to use treats as positive reinforcement for training purposes, you do not want to feed the Bil Jac as your puppy's regular food.
-You want the Bil Jac to remain a special treat that is only offered as treats or rewards.
+Please keep in mind, if you are wanting to use treats as positive reinforcement for training purposes, you do not want to feed the Bil Jac as your puppy's regular food.
+You want the Bil Jac to remain a special treat that is only offered as a reward.
 Also, if you use Bil Jac, please keep it refrigerated or frozen, it contains real meat so it must be handled the same way you would handle meat for your family.

 As a final note, please, please, please, do not switch your puppy to a new puppy food too quickly.
 A puppy's tummy is very delicate, and it takes seven to ten days to properly switch a puppy to a new puppy food.
-If you can not find my puppy food in your area, please ask me to mail you a small amount so you can safely switch your puppy's diet.
+If you cannot find my puppy food in your area, please ask me to mail you a small amount so you can safely switch your puppy's diet.
 Ideally, your puppy should eat three 1/4 cup feedings a day when he or she first arrives.
 If you desire to switch foods, slowly decrease your puppy's old food as you slowly increase the new food while maintaining the three 1/4 cup feedings.
 To avoid stomach upset, make the food change slowly over a week to a ten day period.
 If the puppy's diet is switched too quickly or if the puppy pigs out on a one cup feeding once a day, it can cause a soft stool or even diarrhea.
 However, switching foods slowly, introducing snacks slowly, and maintaining three small meals should eliminate any problems.
 If you desire to switch to two daily feedings, you can safely do that by adding more food to each of the feeding times while taking food away from the feeding time that you would like to eliminate.
 This can be safely done over a couple of days.

 I hope that this information has been beneficial, and I hope that I haven't scared you.
 I would rather give too much information and give all of the bad situations than to leave something out.
 More than likely, you will not have any problems with your puppy's diet, but I want to give you as much helpful information as I can.
 Also, please note, I have had two past customers who got Blue Buffalo puppy food from PetsMart because it had a diamond on the front of the sack.
-This is not the food that I feed, and both of those customers' puppies did have soft stools for a couple of days.
+That is not the food that I feed, and both of those customers' puppies did have soft stools for a couple of days.
 Blue Buffalo is an all natural food, and it is a good food.
 However, it is not what I feed so as mentioned above, a puppy owner would need to slowly introduce any new food to avoid stomach upset.
-The food that I feed is Diamond Pet Food Natural for Small Breed Puppy, and it is in a blue and cream colored bag.
+The food that I feed is Diamond Pet Food Naturals for Small Breed Puppy, and it is in a blue and cream colored bag.
 Do not get the regular Diamond Pet Food for Small Breed Puppy.
 That one is FULL of corn, and it is in a pink and purple bag.

 Suggested Items to Have When Your Puppy Arrives